 The rooms and halls of the Morse Mill Hotel hold many tales of death, namely by Bertha Gifford, a female serial killer responsible for over 15 deaths.
 Her spirit is just one of many that haunt the hotel.
 Take a free walk through the building, where you may see a strange figure dressed in a trench coat and mysterious shadows appearing.

 Most people visiting the Little Bighorn Battlefield expect to learn lots of history about the battles.
-But after browsing the exhibitions, this history lesson quickly becomes a spooky destination.
+But after browsing the exhibitions, this history lesson quickly becomes a spooky place.
 Visitors can tour the battlefield grounds where you can still hear shots fired and spot ghostly soldiers on horseback riding nearby.

 The 1959 Riot at the Montana Territorial Prison is one of the worst events that led to numerous deaths of prison guards and prisoners.
 Visit the old prison in Deer Lodge to see the site of the riot and learn about the tragic events that happened during the riot.